alexfernandez/alexfernandez.github.io/2018/has-anyone-else-seen-your-code.md

 ### Junior Reviews

 Ah, junior developers, with their golden curly locks and their eyes full of stars.
-We old horses tend to assign to them only inconsequential tasks, like changing colors on web pages or TODO.
+We old horses tend to assign to them only inconsequential tasks like changing pretty colors on web pages.
 But I can assure you that they can tackle more demanding tasks!
 Keep in mind that we have all been juniors at some point, even if it was a century ago when we used to program on abacuses.